Because the guys are worth it, too

 PARIS (Reuters) - “Asian men are just crazy about this,” purred the saleswoman, cradling one of her most popular products in her palm.

-It’s a Primrose Facial Cleansing Masque she sells in the Aesop beauty shop on Paris’s Rue Saint Honoré, costing 36 euros ($46.55) for 120 milliliters, enough to buy dozens of bars of soap.
+It’s a Primrose Facial Cleansing Masque she sells in the Aesop beauty shop on Paris’s Rue Saint Honoré, costing 36 euros for 120 millilitres, enough to buy dozens of bars of soap.

 It “works wonders” for men in cities like Beijing, where the air can be steamy and grimy in the summer, she says.

-Boutiques like Aesop and big multinationals such as L‘Oreal, Estee Lauder and Unilever are finding that men, especially Asian men, are increasingly willing to shell out sizeable sums to take care of their skin.
+Boutiques like Aesop and big multinationals such as L‘Oreal (OREP.PA), Estee Lauder (EL.N) and Unilever (ULVR.L) are finding that men, especially Asian men, are increasingly willing to shell out sizeable sums to take care of their skin.

 Sales of men’s facial products still make up only a small fraction of the $97 billion global skincare market, but it’s a growing fraction, despite the economic slowdown.
 Last year, skincare sales to men rose 17 percent to $2.4 billion, and 83 percent of that growth was in Asia.